 To celebrate the eighth grade’s arrival at the culmination of Middle School and to promote a sense of leadership, responsibility, and reflection in individuals and within the class itself.

 The Middle School Outdoor Education Program has several goals: to provide students with personal and group challenges outside the classroom, to integrate fitness and problem-solving with outdoor educational experience, to provide students an alternate arena for appropriate and safe risk-taking, and to develop student leadership skills.
 The Outdoor Education Program commences with the trip to camp at the beginning of the year and continues throughout the year.
-One full school day two times a year is dedicated to activities that encompass either individual grades or the entire Middle School.
-Activities include, but are not limited to, camping, canoeing, cycling (on and off road), hiking, rafting, rock climbing, snowshoeing, and cross-country skiing.
+One full school day three times a year is dedicated to activities that encompass either individual grades or the entire Middle School.
+Activities include, but are not limited to, camping, canoeing, cycling (on and off road), hiking, orienteering, rafting, rock climbing, snowshoeing, and cross-country skiing.

 BRIMMER 69 Middlesex Road Chestnut Hill, MA 02467 617-566-7462